cnorick/curse-of-strahd-notes/Characters/Rictavio.md

 [[Vallaki Lore]]
 - Everything about monsters: no check necessary
 	- He's carrying everything monsters may be vulnerable to
+	- in battle, knows what they're going to do next

 ## Relations